Grover Beach city council approves budget proposal for Five Cities Fire Authority

 The budget was comprised of the three cities in hopes to keep the department from dismantling.

 "Everybody needs a fire department.
-It's what level and what type of fire department do you want," said Five City's Fire Authority fire chief Steve Lieberman.
+It's what level and what type of fire department do you want," said Five Cities Fire Authority chief Steve Lieberman.

 The Fire Authority has been at risk since Arroyo Grande threatened to pull out due to what they called an unfair financial burden.